iocafe/iocafe-doc/source/security/network-topology/190919-iocom-network-topology.rst

    Cloud server can provide access to multiple IO device networks.

 * An Pekka's devices connect upwards to Pekka's IO device network controller.
-Either staight or trough an intermediate, like the cloud server.
+Either straight or trough an intermediate, like the cloud server.
 Similarly Markku's devices connect to his IO device network controller.
 * Arrows in connection mark direction of TCP/IP socket connection, from client to server.
 Direction is important for security/authentication.